Places You Must Visit Around Sangla and Chitkul

 Sangla is where Rupin Pass trek ends.
 Chitkul, another scenic village near Sangla is where Borasu Pass Trek ends.
-Therefore, to make the best of your time, here are all the places you can visit in Sangla & Chitkul.
+Therefore, to make the best of your time, here are all the Places You Must Visit Around Sangla and Chitkul .

 Bering Nag Temple